Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 ### Contact
 The user can contact the website via a link provided in the footer which is accessible on every page.
 It opens in a separate web page.
 The user also has an option to sign up to the newsletter.
+When the user first lands on the page there will be a pop up which asks if they would like to sign up to the newsletter.
+They can close the pop up and continue viewing the site.

 <img src="media/contact.PNG">